 - According to a 2019 survey, "More than half of shoppers surveyed say they use Google to discover or find a new brand."
 (Google)

-- 76% of people who search on their smartphones for something nearby visit a business within a day, and 28% of those searches for something nearby result in a purchase.
+- As of 2016, 76% of people who searched on their smartphones for something nearby visited a business within a day, and 28% of those searches for something nearby resulted in a purchase.
 (Think with Google)